Generally, there are two types of legal precedents:

 It’s often challenging to determine what “the law” is in any given legal situation.
 In order to determine the actual law that applies to your case, you may need to compare many different instances to the particular facts of your case.

 Do you know the laws and rules that apply to your case?
 Have you located a case or cases from the past that have similar facts and legal issues to yours?
 Finding a case that is on point or similar enough demands a lot of time and cumbersome research.
-If that’s where you find yourself today, request a free trial of Westlaw Precision to drastically streamline your case law research or try Practical Law to get access to thousands of expert-written how-to guides, forms, templates, checklists, and more across all major practice areas today.
+If that’s where you find yourself today, request a free trial of Westlaw Precision with CoCounsel to drastically streamline your case law research or try Practical Law to get access to thousands of expert-written how-to guides, forms, templates, checklists, and more across all major practice areas today.

 The content appearing on this website is not intended as, and shall not be relied upon as, legal advice.
 It is general in nature and may not reflect all recent legal developments.
 Thomson Reuters is not a law firm and an attorney-client relationship is not formed through your use of this website.
 You should consult with qualified legal counsel before acting on any content found on this website.